Replicon-genetics/rg_exploder_public_documents/README.md

 Documentation relevant to the application available at https://repliconevaluation.wordpress.com/

-Source code is in a, curently, private repoitory managed by the developers
+Source code is in a, currently, private repository managed by the developers

 24th September 2022